 It consists of cutting or scraping away most of the connections to and from the prefrontal cortex, the anterior part of the frontal lobes of the brain.
 While the procedure, initially termed a leucotomy, has been controversial since its inception in 1935, it was a mainstream procedure for more than two decades, prescribed for psychiatric (and occasionally other) conditions – this despite general recognition of frequent and serious side-effects.
 Context In the early 20th century, the number of patients residing in mental hospitals increased significantly[n 2] while little in the way of effective medical treatment was available.
 Early psychosurgery Gottlieb Burckhardt (1836–1907).

-Infectious mononucleosis (IM; also known as EBV infectious mononucleosis , Pfeiffer's disease, Filatov's disease, [ 1 ] and sometimes colloquially as the kissing disease from its oral transmission or simply as mono in North America and as glandular fever in other English-speaking countries) is an infectious, widespread viral disease caused by the Epstein–Barr virus (EBV), one type of herpes virus, to which more than 90% of adults have been exposed. [ 2 ] [ verification needed ] Occasionally, the symptoms can recur at a later period. [ 3 ] Most people are exposed to the virus as children, when the disease produces no noticeable or only flu-like symptoms.
+Ludvig Puusepp c.
+1920.
+Infectious mononucleosis.
+Infectious mononucleosis (IM; also known as mono, glandular fever, Pfeiffer's disease, Filatov's disease, and sometimes colloquially as the kissing disease (from its oral transmission) is an infectious, widespread viral disease caused by the Epstein–Barr virus (EBV), one type of herpes virus, against which over 90% of adults are likely to have acquired immunity by the age of 40.
+Occasionally, the symptoms can recur at a later period.
+Most people are exposed to the virus as children, when the disease produces no noticeable or only flu-like symptoms.

-Chemotherapy (often abbreviated to chemo ) is the treatment of cancer with one or more cytotoxic anti neoplastic drugs ("chemotherapeutic agents") as part of a standardized regimen.
+Difficulty with cognition and epilepsy is found in about one-third of cases.
+Chemotherapy.
+Chemotherapy (often abbreviated to chemo and sometimes CTX or CTx) is the treatment of cancer with one or more cytotoxic anti-neoplastic drugs (chemotherapeutic agents) as part of a standardized regimen.